raybritton/json-query/JQL.md

         * To refer to list element use `ELEMENT`
     * DESC reverses the sort order
     * This only works with SELECT
+* CASE SENSITIVE
+    * Equals, contains and search are case insensitive by default, adding this makes them case sensitive

 * SEARCH
     * Search json data for a searchTerm